Gate lattices and the stabilized automorphism group: Setting the scene

-A crucial property of automorphisms of subshifts is that they satisfy a dual notion of continuity, namely information cannot move from near the origin of the group to its ends in one step (which can happen with general homeomorphisms $f : \Sigma^G \to \Sigma^G$).
+A crucial property of automorphisms of subshifts is that they satisfy a kind of ``dual version of continuity''.
+Namely, continuity of a map $f : X \to X$ for a subshift $X \subset \Sigma^G$ (and more generally for $X$ a closed subset of Cantor space) means that information cannot move from the ends of $G$ to near the origin when $f$ is applied, but rather the new value at a particular position is only a function of nearby values.
+Our dual notion is that information cannot move from near the origin of $G$ to its ends in one step.